matt328/triton/README.md

 For Windows, install [LLVM](https://github.com/llvm/llvm-project/releases/)

 For Linux you can probably `sudo apt install llvm`.

+For MacOS, I install the latest version of LLVM using homebrew.

 Make sure `clang` and `clang++` are on your path.